 - One week of seminars and field trips in Jakarta, in collaboration with Universitas Indonesia (UI), DFAT Development and including one day of discussions and group presentations;

 In addition, a leading academic in the field of public health with specialised knowledge of Indonesia will be assigned for the duration of the PHST to provide academic supervision of the tour.
-The PHST Tour Leader for the 2016 tour was Professor Michael Dibley and the 2017 PHST Tour Leader was Dr Luh Putu Lila Wulandari (Wulan).
-The 2018 PHST Tour Leader and will join both 2018 tours as the PHST TL once again.
+The PHST Tour Leader (TL) for the pilot tour in 2016 was Professor Michael Dibley.
+Dr Luh Putu Lila Wulandari (Wulan) was the 2017 PHST Tour Leader and will join both 2018 tours as the PHST TL once again.